cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 ```

-Quarkus supports Junit 4 and Junit 5 tests.
+Quarkus supports JUnit 4 and JUnit 5 tests.
-In the generated project, we use Junit 5.
+In the generated project, we use JUnit 5.

 We also set the `java.util.logging` system property to make sure tests will use the correct log manager.

 ```xml